-egg incubation period
+Incubation period

-study on biology of D. citri demonstrated that female oviposited singly or in clusters in the folds of half–opened leaves, axils of tender leaves and between the axillary buds.
+Study on biology of D. citri demonstrated that female oviposited singly or in clusters in the folds of half–opened leaves, axils of tender leaves and between the axillary buds.
 Eggs were small, elongated, oval shaped and bright yellow in colour initially, later turning into bright orange colour with two distinct eye spots when ready to emerge.
 The eggs were anchored by means of a short stalk inserted into the plant’s tissue.
 The incubation time took an average of 4.5±0.53 days, but it varied from 4-5 days.